zdsmit/GameManager/notes.md

-    -Allow a game to save the identity of its developer upon creation - DONE -Create a navigation bar for the bottom of the page - DONE -Figure out how to include logout path on navigation bar - DONE
+    -Allow a game to save the identity of its developer upon creation - DONE -Create a navigation bar for the bottom of the page - DONE -Figure out how to include logout path on navigation bar - DONE -Implement ability to edit a game - DONE
+    -Prevent user from editing a game unless they are its developer - DONE